SleepWorkers/Project-SIGHT/.github/CONTRIBUTING.md

 ## Have a question, feedback or suggestion ?
 This organization maintains a [Gitter community](https://gitter.im/Sleep-Workers/).
 We can't guarantee immediate response, we'll try our best to respond as soon as possible.

 Any public questions, feature requests, suggestions and feedback can be done through [this Gitter chat room](https://gitter.im/Sleep-Workers/SIGHT-Doc), you can join it by clicking [here](https://gitter.im/Sleep-Workers/SIGHT-Doc?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
-Please don't spam on this chat room and keep your point as brief as possible.
+Please don't spam on this chat room and keep your points as brief as possible.

+You can also create an issue using the `feature_request` template.

 # Before Getting started
 Before you get started, you're suggested to go through the following documents: